RemedyBridge

 Quick answer

 You can often resolve repairs for free.
-Report the problem to your landlord and use their complaints process; use your landlord’s formal complaints process if you rent from a social landlord; contact your landlord’s complaints process for serious hazards; and get free advice from a free local advice service.
+Report the problem to your landlord and use their complaints process; escalate to the Housing Ombudsman if you rent from a social landlord; contact your local council’s Environmental Health team for serious hazards; and get free advice from Citizens Advice or Shelter.

 Key points